 7 Causes of High Blood Cholesterol

-- Unhealthy Diet: Saturated fat and cholesterol in the food you eat make your blood cholesterol level go up.
+1. Unhealthy Diet: Saturated fat and cholesterol in the food you eat makes your blood cholesterol level go up.

-- Overweight: The extra flabs in your body is an indication of possible heart disease in the future.
+2. Overweight: The extra flab in your body is an indication of possible heart disease in the future.
 Being overweight tends to increase the cholesterol levels in the body.

-- Age: This is an involuntary factor as in some cases irrespective of gender, there might be a Cholesterol.
+4. Age: This is an involuntary factor, as in some cases irrespective of age, gender, there might be a Cholesterol.

-- Hereditary: Well if it runs in the family, don’t be surprised if you suffer from it as well.
+5. Hereditary: Well, if it runs in the family, don’t be surprised if you suffer from it as well.

-- Mental Stress: There is a popular saying “I eat when I am stressed”, a lot of studies back this statement as it is proved that people stress eat fatty food and this has a long term effect leading to high cholesterol.
+7. Mental Stress: There is a popular saying “I eat when I am stressed”, a lot of studies back this statement as it is proved that people stress eat fatty food and this has a long-term effect leading to high cholesterol.
 Read more on different relaxation techniques that can help with distressing.

 The only way to treat high blood cholesterol is by completely changing your lifestyle.
 Following a healthy diet can help you monitor calorie intake and also keep a tab on weight gain.
 Also, being physically active is also very important.

-If you opt for a drug treatment, the statin drugs are very effective in lowering LDL levels and are safe for most people.
-But remember, nothing will be effective until you bring a change in your lifestyle.
+If you opt for medical treatment, the statin medicines are very effective in lowering LDL levels and are safe for most people.
+However, remember, nothing will be effective until you bring a change in your lifestyle.

 Must Read: 6 Simple Ways to Reduce Cholesterol